D4vis24/stokpot-support/README.md

 ### Shopping Lists

 **How are shopping lists generated?**
-When you save a meal plan, Stockpot automatically creates a shopping list with all the ingredients you need.
+When you save a meal plan, Stokpot automatically creates a shopping list with all the ingredients you need.
 It checks your pantry and only adds items you don't already have.

 **How accurate are the price estimates?**
 Price estimates are based on average grocery prices and may vary by location and store.
 Use them as a general guide for budgeting.